gdogra/OncoSafeRx/DEPLOYMENT.md

 ### Frontend API Errors
 - Verify backend is running and responding to health checks
-- Check Netlify proxy configuration in `netlify.toml`
+- Check Netlify proxy configuration in `netlify.toml` points to `https://api.oncosaferx.com`
-- Verify CORS_ORIGIN matches Netlify deployment URL
+- Verify CORS/allowed origins on the API include your site domains if you bypass the proxy

 ### Authentication Issues
 - Verify Supabase environment variables are correctly set